kaltura-vpaas/virtual-meeting-rooms/README.md

 - **systemName**: (string)
 - **description**: (string)

-### Tags / Adding Playlists
+### Tags

 Although the `tags` parameter is not *technically* required with this action, you must include tags of `vcprovider:newrow` in order to create a virtual meeting room and distinguish from other types of resources.

-Tags can also include the URL for a logo or optional parameters for initializing the virtual room with a predefined playlist.
+Tags can also include the URL for a logo, optional parameters for initializing the virtual room with a predefined playlist, among other things.
 Note that the playlist feature is not enabled by default.

 | Key  | Type  | Value |
 |---|---|---|